ctabin/jchess/README.md

 ### Start from a custom position

-In some cases, one may want to starts from a custom position.
+In some cases, one may want to set a custom position to start.
 In order to use the `JChessGame` instance, it is mandatory to have at least the two kings in the position before retrieving the available moves.